laravel/docs/testing.md

     // Create a test in the Unit directory... php artisan make:test UserTest --unit

 Once the test has been generated, you may define test methods as you normally would using PHPUnit.
-To run your tests, execute the `phpunit` command from your terminal:
+To run your tests, execute the `phpunit` or `artisan test` command from your terminal:

     <?php